Node.js

 info

-Controls granularity of produced logs, one of: debug, info, warning, error
+Controls granularity of produced logs, one of debug, info, warning, error

-Add agent to your application code
+Add the agent to your application code

 • Auto instrumentation